Internal Bleeding (cont.)

 IN THIS ARTICLE

 Internal bleeding is a common complication of many injuries and illnesses.
 Research continues to search for a replacement for blood transfusion in treating these patients to minimize the risks associated with transfusion.
 The outlook is usually good for patients that are diagnosed and treated appropriately for internal bleeding.
 The prognosis (outlook) decreases if patients continue to pursue risky behaviors that lead to trauma or continued alcohol intake.
-Patients that suffer > 40% internal (or external) blood loss from trauma often have a poor prognosis.
+Patients that lose 40% of their blood volume from trauma often have a poor prognosis.

 Must Read Articles Related to Internal Bleeding